-- Providing sufficient documents that support the application.
+- Providing enough documents that support the application.

-The course instructor with the Department Chair/Program Director have the right to decline rescheduling a final exam for any student if the latter fails to provide valid reasons and supporting evidence for having missed the exam.
+The course instructor together with the Department Chair/Program Director have the right to decline rescheduling a final exam for any student if the latter fails to provide valid reasons and supporting evidence for having missed the exam.